Opportunity-Holding/RESTar.Tutorial/README.md

 }]
 ```

 > The `InsertedAt` property of `Superhero` is read-only.
-The are included in `GET` request output, but cannot be set by remote clients.
+They are included in `GET` request output, but cannot be set by remote clients.
 RESTar automatically includes the read-only Starcounter `ObjectNo` property for database resources.

 ## Exploring the parameters of `RESTarConfig.Init()`